MinecraftForge/Documentation/docs/blockstates/states.md

 Block States
 ============

-Please read ALL of this guide before starting to code.
+Please read **all** of this guide before starting to code.
 Your understanding will be more comprehensive and correct than if you just picked parts out.
 This guide is designed for an entry level introduction to Block States.
 If you know what Extended States are, you'll notice some simplifying assumptions I've made below.
 They are intentional and are meant to avoid overloading beginners with information they may not immediately need.
 If you don't know what they are, no need to fear, there will be another document for them eventually.

 Motivation